Background pattern

 • Phenobarbital (used for severe insomnia and seizures).

-• Ergot alkaloids (e.g., ergotamine, dihydroergotamine; used for migraines).
+• Ergot alkaloids (e.g., ergotamine, dihydroergotamine; used for migraine).

 • Sirolimus (used in patients who have received a transplant).

-• Ritonavir (used for HIV treatment) at doses of 400 mg and above twice a day.
+• Ritonavir (used for the treatment of HIV) at doses of 400 mg and above twice a day.

 • St. John's Wort (herbal remedy).

-• Naloxegol (used to treat constipation caused specifically by opioids, e.g., morphine, oxycodone, fentanyl, tramadol, codeine).
+• Naloxegol (used to treat constipation caused by opioid analgesics [e.g., morphine, oxycodone, fentanyl, tramadol, codeine]).

 • Lurasidone (used to treat depression).